 BRADLEY, M., 2013.
 Colors and color perception.
 In: BAGNALL, R. ET AL., ed., The Blackwell Encyclopedia of Ancient History Blackwell.

 I am currently Director of Teaching for the Faculty of Arts: in this role I chair the Arts Faculty Teaching Board, sit on the University's Teaching and Learning Board, and oversee all aspects of teaching and learning for the School of Cultures, Languages and Area Studies, the School of English and the School of Humanities.
 I am also (until January 2016), Director of Postgraduate Teaching (PGT) for the School of Humanities.

 I have wide-ranging experience teaching in most areas of Classics, but I specialise in teaching the history, society and culture of the Roman world, with particular emphasis on the city of Rome.
 At undergraduate level I have convened and taught large modules on Religion and the Romans, Early Rome: Myth, History and Archaeology, The Fall of the Roman Republic and and I have also taught the first-year module Colour and Culture in the Mediterranean World, as well as Classics and Popular Culture.
 At MA level, I have taught aspects of Greek and Roman politics and empire and imperialism, the Ancient City, as well as a range of classes connected to my areas of research.
 I also teach Latin and Greek at all levels.

 I have taught five research students on a range of topics (Roman female suicide; pollution in Roman religion; medicine and healing in Roman Egypt; the Roman Republican censorship; clothing in late-antique Roman society; Roman trees; and Roman senses and the female body).
 I am happy to discuss ideas and proposals with other potential research students.

-Please note that I will be on research leave for Spring Semester 2015/16.
+Please note that I will be on research leave from January 2016 until January 2017.